planck-repl/planck/README.md

 ### Bundling

-For development, things are setup so that the on-disk ClojureScript compiler output is used (the `-o` or `--out` parameter).
+For development, things are set up so that the on-disk ClojureScript compiler output is used (the `-o` or `--out` parameter).
 To instead have the output bundled into the binary, in `planck-cljs`, run `script/bundle` and then run Planck without the `--out` option.
-(Bundling is done when doing a top-level `script/build` to produce a binary.)
+Bundling is done when doing a top-level `script/build` to produce a binary.

 # License